phatak-dev/blog/_posts/2017-02-23-scaling-spark-with-kubernetes-part-4.md

 {% endhighlight %}

-Now we have succesfully started the service.
+Now we have successfully started the service.

 ### Service EndPoint